Spring Guide

 The stunning displays of over 100 artists will line Bicentennial Park for OKC's Festival of the Arts.
 Browse through paintings, jewelry, photography, mixed media and other beautiful pieces (all for sale!) between live performances from local musicians, school groups and more.
 You can even create some art of your own!
 Insider tip: Come with an empty stomach.
 The Festival food is as impressive as the impeccable art that surrounds it.

-This Memorial Day Weekend, the Paseo Arts District comes alive with its 48th annual Paseo Arts Festival, drawing over 60,000 visitors to celebrate art, music and food.
+This Memorial Day Weekend, the Paseo Arts District comes alive with the Paseo Arts Festival, drawing over 60,000 visitors to celebrate art, music and food.
 The event features more than 100 artists, 50 musicians, 20 food vendors and supports year-round art programs through the Paseo Arts Association's largest fundraiser.

 Root for the Home Teams